Who’s who

 Emily joined us as Director of Corporate Governance and Trust Secretary in November 2021.

-Emily is a qualified Chartered Company Secretary and Chartered Legal Executive, specialising in corporate law, corporate governance, organisational structure, stakeholder engagement and risk management.
+Emily is a qualified Chartered Company Secretary and CILEX Lawyer (fellow of the Chartered Institute of Legal Executives), specialising in corporate law, corporate governance, sector regulation, organisational structure, stakeholder engagement and risk management.
 As an experienced dual qualified corporate services professional, Emily brings a wealth of experience having worked in this capacity since 2010 in a number of different sectors: including professional services, aerospace and defence, housing, marine and events.

 Most recently working for Leonardo, a large international aerospace and defence and supporting the review of their corporate governance, implementing a revised Board and Committee framework, supported by a new delegations protocol and adoption of a new Code of Governance, the Wates Principles.